 Fun Fizzy Apple Volcano Science Experiment

 Messy science is so fun, especially with young children.
-And this fizzy apple volcano science experiment is a messy-yet-safe fun science activity for little hands!
-You can talk about apples, chemistry, colors and sensory explorations all in one simple yet enormously educational activity.
-And no fancy ingredients required!
-Just use some common household items, for an explosion of fun!
+And this fizzy apple volcano science experiment is a messy yet safe fun science activity for little hands!
+You can explore topics like apples, chemistry, colors, and sensory experiences all in one simple yet enormously educational activity.

 This fizzy apple experiment is a twist on the baking-soda-and-vinegar volcano classic.
 We’ve all done these science projects.
 Mix baking soda and vinegar for a bubbly reaction that looks and acts kind of like lava oozing down the side of a volcano.
-Well for this fizzy volcano, we’re using an apple!

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

-Recommended Apple Books for Kids
+Recommended Apple Books

 Ten Apples Up On Top!Ten Apples Up On Top!Our Apple TreeOur Apple TreeApples and PumpkinsApples and PumpkinsApplesauce DayApplesauce DayMy Little Golden Book About Johnny AppleseedMy Little Golden Book About Johnny AppleseedApples for Little FoxApples for Little Fox